An introduction to university expectations for originality and how to use the Turnitin facility to avoid plagiarism.

 - Avoid copying large amounts of work

-Secondly avoid copying large amount of information and evidence from particular sources.
-Use smaller amount of information and put it into your own words.
+Secondly, avoid copying large amounts of information and evidence from particular sources.
+Use a smaller amount of information and put it into your own words.

 - Seek help

-Thirdly if you are uncertain or need any clarification regarding referencing there are plenty of resources or assistance that you can access to ensure that you are correctly acknowledging the sources that you have used.
-The University website has a range of resources that you can access which includes the General guide to referencing (PDF,1.6mb), library skills classes, online referencing tutorial and videos, Turnitin, and the ASK service desk.
+Thirdly, if you are uncertain or need any clarification regarding referencing there are plenty of resources or assistance that you can access to ensure that you are correctly acknowledging the sources that you have used.
+The University website has a range of resources that you can access which includes the FedCite Referencing Guide, library skills classes, online referencing tutorial and videos, Turnitin, and the ASK service desk.

 3. Turnitin information